USA

 Time Signatures

-Ryan taught Regan about 1 month ago
+Ryan taught Regan 5 months ago

 Ryan gave Regan a piano lesson focusing on scales, arpeggios, and specific pieces to improve her technique and musical understanding.
 They covered key signatures, time signatures, slurs, and ties.
 Ryan offered practice suggestions and flexibility with scheduling.